01binary/zeroweb/src/articles/what-they-don't-teach.md

 Since the environment includes yourself as well as the people you are trying to influence, measurable improvement requires attacking the problem from both ends: understanding both yourself and others better.

-Mark therefore kicks off his book with advice on communicating effectively and improving emotional maturity.
+McCormack therefore kicks off his book with advice on communicating effectively and improving emotional maturity.

 ### be genuine